sergiodxa/remix-i18next/CONTRIBUTING.md

 ## Setup

-Run `npm install` to install the dependencies.
+Run `bun install` to install the dependencies.

-Run the tests with `npm run test`.
+Run the tests with `bun test`.

-Run the linter with `npm run lint`.
+Run the code quality checker with `bun run quality`.

-Run the typechecker with `npm run typecheck`.
+Run the typechecker with `bun run typecheck`.

-## Create a Backend

-Follow the steps on the [Create a Backend](https://github.com/sergiodxa/remix-i18next#custom-backend) documentation.
-Create your new backend inside the folder [`src/backends`](https://github.com/sergiodxa/remix-i18next/tree/main/src/backends) and re-export it from the `index.ts` file.
+Run the exports checker with `bun run exports`.